eik-lib/website/docs/client_installation.md

 ---
 id: client_installation
-title: Client Installation
+title: CLI installation
-sidebar_label: Installation
+sidebar_label: CLI installation
 ---

 In order to interact with an Eik server, you must install the client which can then be used to perform a variety of tasks such as mirroring NPM packages, publishing app packages, aliasing, publishing import maps and more.
 Interacting with the client is done via the command line in a terminal.
 To get started, you will need to have [Node.js](https://nodejs.org/en/) installed which comes with the [NPM](https://npmjs.com) package manager.